openstates/openstates-geo/README.md

 We download our shapefiles from [census.gov](https://www2.census.gov/geo/tiger).
 We should make sure we're using the most recent year available and update the `YEAR` variable in `scripts/get-shapefiles.py` and `scripts/make-tiles.py`.

+See Appendix A below on Geographic Data Sources for more context.

 You'll probably want to remove any cached files in `./data/source`, `./data/mapbox`, and `./data/geojson`.
 The download tool may try to re-use cached files from the wrong year if they still exist.
 (We don't manually remove these files because you may need to re-run the scripts, and skipping downloads is useful)

 ## Running